Utopia (2018 film)

-Utopia (also known as Utopía, la película) is a 2018 Peruvian drama film directed by Gino Tassara & Jorge Vilela de Rutte.
-It is based on Utopía nightclub fire that occurred on July 24, 2002.
+Utopia (also known as Utopía, la película) is a 2018 Peruvian drama film directed by Gino Tassara and Jorge Vilela de Rutte.
+It is based on the Utopía nightclub fire that occurred on July 24, 2002.

 Synopsis

 Julián, a frustrated investigative journalist, is obsessed with reopening the Utopia Case, the fire at the most exclusive nightclub in Lima where 29 young people died.
 After several comings and goings, Julián begins his investigation and learns about the drama of the bereaved in their search for justice.
 Relive key moments of the case finding more questions than answers.